How to Avoid Cashier's Check Fraud: Examples and Explanation

 That "Safe" Payment Can Be Trouble

 Cashier’s checks have a reputation for being safe, and that’s what makes them perfect for scams.
 Whether you’re selling something online or in-person, cashier’s checks deserve extra attention.
-Get familiar with the most common red flags, and you’ll significantly improve your chances of avoiding fraud.
+By familiarizing yourself with the most common red flags, you can significantly reduce the chances of losing money to fraud.

 Safety and Cashier’s Check Fraud